“Oh, I also had a few rental homes, but I mainly rented dirt.”

 “Because I’m selling through a lease-purchase agreement, not every buyer will complete the purchase.
-If that happens, I can then simply re-lease the land, so it creates a perpetual money machine.”
+If that happens, I can then simply lease the land to someone else, so it creates a perpetual money machine.”

 Even better, he has no maintenance costs or headaches.
 No tenants calling him at 2:00 AM complaining about a leaky roof or running toilet.

 Scott put it succinctly: “No toilets and no termites.”

 “Over the next seventeen months and three days, I purchased over 100 properties, sold some of the properties for cash, which allowed me to generate new capital to acquire more land.”